ApaarRaina/Deep-Fake-Detection/README.md

 The preprocess.py I have converted the images to grayscale and adjusted the brightness of each image using CLAHE.

-The model is incomplete I implemented is incompleted for now.
+The model is incomplete for now.

 Hyperparameter tuning is still left.